djpublic/stackai-file-picker/README.md

 ## Technical choices

-The video has a good explanation of most features and decisions.
+The video has a good explanation of most features and decisions, but in this file you can find ideas, explanations, hooks list, etc.

 ### File Picker vs. On-page component